vitateje/komuny-test/README.md

 #

-* install node and npm

-- accordingly with your OS
+* install node and npm accordingly with your OS

 * to clone the repository

 - git clone https://github.com/vitateje/komuny.git

-* go to komuny folder
+* go to komuny-test folder

 * install dependecies